lockss/lockss-rtd-manual/docs/installing/installer.rst

    Otherwise, it will display :samp:`Installing K3s version {expected_version}`, and K3s will be installed:

-   1. First, :program:`install-lockss` will warn you that the directory K3s uses to store state data (by default :file:`/var/lib/rancher/k3s`) should not be attached to a space-limited volume.
+   1. First, :program:`install-lockss` will warn you that if the directory K3s uses to store state data (by default :file:`/var/lib/rancher/k3s`) is space-limited, you should specify a different directory, but not one on NFS [#fnk3sdatadir]_.
 You will see the following prompt:

       :guilabel:`K3s state data directory`

-      Enter a directory path for the K3s state directory, or simply hit :kbd:`Enter` to accept the default in square brackets.
+      Enter a non-NFS directory path for the K3s state directory, or simply hit :kbd:`Enter` to accept the default in square brackets.

       *  If :program:`install-lockss` was invoked with the :samp:`--k3s-data-dir={DIR}` option, :samp:`{DIR}` will automatically be used without the prompt.